YuetChan/trading-waza/README.md

 ## Trading Waza
-Backend application for uploading and querying posts.
+Backend application for uploading and querying rows.

 ### Requirements
 - docker and docker compose installed